AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Example 3: Custom filter property in rail view

 In addition to the faceted search, Assets Selector lets you customize various attributes to refine your search from [!DNL Adobe Experience Manager] as a [!DNL Cloud Service] application.
-You need to add the following code to add customized search filters in your application.
+Add the following code to add customized search filters in your application.
 In the example below, the `Type Filter` search that filters the asset type among Images, Documents, or Videos or the filter type that you have added for the search.

 ![custom-filter-example-vanilla](assets/custom-filter-example-vanilla.png)